-DEG became a signatory in 2019 and went through an initial verification of the alignment of its Core Business with the impact management practices with the Operating Principles for Impact Management in 2021.
-This year's verification includes not only DEG's Core Business but also DEG's advisory service to the program ImpactConnect and its special-purpose alternative investment fund Connect.
+DEG became a signatory in 2019 and went through an initial verification of the alignment of its Core Business with the Operating Principles for Impact Management in 2021.
+Since 2024 DEG verifies the alignment of its Core Business as well as DEG's advisory service to the program ImpactConnect and its special-purpose alternative investment fund Connect with the Impact Principles annually.